commercelayer/commercelayer-cli-plugin-token/README.md

   $ commercelayer token:decode [TOKEN]

 ARGUMENTS
-  TOKEN  the access token to decode
+  TOKEN  the access token to be decoded

 DESCRIPTION
   decode a Commerce Layer access token